duckfist/MM2Random/readme.txt

   correspond to the actual stage you play (not the Robot Master that appears there, or the weapon that is rewarded; enable "Hide Stage Names" to make this a surprise).

-- Weapon Behavior: Movement properties, sounds, and ammo usage of each weapon are changed.
+- Weapon Behavior: Default ON.
+  Movement properties, sounds, and ammo usage of each weapon are changed.

   > Mega Buster is unchanged